Code-Institute-Submissions/discover-north-yorks/README.md

 * Hardraw Force image used on the website **Splash page** is by Obsidain Photography from [Pixabay](https://pixabay.com/photos/hardraw-force-waterfall-cliff-drop-1067170/).
 * North Yorkshire Dales hero image used on the **Home page** is by Kevinsphotos from [Pixabay](https://pixabay.com/photos/yorkshire-moors-dales-yorkshire-1649463/).
+* Snowy landscape image used for the background of the about section on the **Home page** is by Northern_Punkie from [Pixabay](https://pixabay.com/photos/north-yorkshire-snow-landscape-4652370/).

 #### Things to do page image credits